p4lang/p4analyzer/docs/dev/architecture.md

 will also send any responses and server notifications to the _send_ port of the same channel if a response is required for that message.

-Since it is possible for the LSP server to make requests on the LSP client (which is managed via the `RequestManager`), interally, the `AnalyzerHost` will filter responses from requests and notifications before sending them onto additional internal `MessageChannel`s.
+Using the `RequestManager`, the LSP server can make requests to the LSP client.
+Internally, it will filter responses to these requests from the clients own requests and notification before sending them over additional internal `MessageChannel`s.
 Requests and Notifications are processed by a simple finite state machine (`ProtocolMachine`) that models the LSP.
 For any given LSP implementation, a server has a lifecycle that is fully managed by the client.
 The `ProtocolMachine` simply ensures that the server is in a valid state for a given request, based on the state transitions that are causal to the previously processed requests and notifications.